-Vernier calliper was invented by a French Mathematician named Pierre Vernier in 1631.
+Vernier caliper was invented by a French Mathematician named Pierre Vernier in 1631.
 It is an instrument for making very accurate measurements.

-Vernier calliper works on the principle that vernier scale uses the alignment of line segments that can be displaced by small amounts for the measurement.
+Vernier caliper works on the principle that vernier scale uses the alignment of line segments that can be displaced by small amounts for the measurement.

 It uses two scales viz: the main scale and the auxiliary scale.
 The main is similar to the ruler, while the vernier scale slides on the main scale that makes readings to the fraction of a division on the main scale.

-Vernier callipers are used in the two following areas:
+Vernier calipers are used in the two following areas:

-Vernier callipers measure the diameter of small spherical objects, depth, and length very accurately, that’s why they are called Precision measuring instruments.
+Vernier calipers measure the diameter of small spherical objects, depth, and length very accurately, that’s why they are called Precision measuring instruments.

 Outside Jaws: To measure the external diameter of a small spherical object.